-Head to Einstein Museum that celebrates the connection between the famous scientist and the city of Bern.
-On top of developing the Theory of Relativity in Bern, Einstein has also taught in the University of Bern and published some of his most important papers while living in this city.
+Head to Einstein Museum that celebrates the connection between the famous scientist and the city.
+On top of developing the Theory of Relativity in this town, Einstein has also taught in the University of Bern and published some of his most important papers while living in this city.

 The museum includes a collection of artifacts such as his school items, letters and reports.
 It also showcases major historic events that took places during Einstein’s life.

-GOOD TO KNOW: Although it’s not one of the most popular things to do in Bern, Einstein Museum is a great place to add to your itinerary if the weather calls for rain or colder temperatures.
+GOOD TO KNOW: Einstein Museum is a great place to add to your itinerary if the weather calls for rain or colder temperatures.
 You can easily spend 1,5-2 hours here learning all the cool facts about Einstein that you had no idea about!

 The Einstein Museum is open every day except for Mondays.